mit-submit/submit-users-guide/source/program.rst

 #. **Remote-SSH Extension:** Available in the VSCode Extensions tab or on the `VSCode website <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh>`_.

 #. **Connect to subMIT:** Click the green "Open a Remote Window" button in the lower-left of the VSCode window.
-Select "submit" (now "submit06") from the menu (VSCode automatically reads your ssh config file).
+Select "submit" from the menu (VSCode automatically reads your ssh config file).
 Then, simply "open" a folder or workspace.
 Opening a folder is typically more convenient than opening a single code file.
 Remember: VSCode is now connected to subMIT, so you are looking at and navigating your files on the subMIT servers, not on your laptop/desktop.

 Handy Resources
 ...............